TheNicGard/DungeonStar/manual/manual-draft.md

 ## Traps

-Hidden traps can be found within the dungeon (represented by a **^**), which will only slow (or halt) your progress downwards.
+Hidden traps can be found within the dungeon (represented by a **^**), which may slow (or halt) your progress downwards.
 The higher your Dexterity score is, the less likely you are to reveal or interact with a trap.
 The same goes for other creatures within the dungeon.

+Traps can be revealed by searching (done by pressing **s**).
+It may take several attempts of searching in the same spot to reveal a trap.

 # Items